-- 12.2.1 The payment made by each Party is not an actual cash transaction for the IJB.
-There will be a requirement for an actual cash transfer to be made between the Parties to reflect the difference between the payment being made by a Party and the resources delegated by the IJB to that Party to deliver services.
-Any cash transfer will take place between the Parties monthly in arrears based on the annual budgets set by the Parties and the directions from the IJB.
-A final transfer will be made at the end of the financial year on closure of the annual accounts of the IJB to reflect in-year budget adjustments agreed. - 12.2.2 Resource Transfer The existing resource transfer arrangements will cease upon establishment of the IJB and instead NHS Grampian will include the equivalent sum in its budget allocation to the IJB.
+12.2.1 The payment made by each Party is not an actual cash transaction for the IJB.
+There will be a requirement for an actual cash transfer to be made between the Parties to reflect the difference between the payment being made by a Party and the resources delegated by the IJB to that Party to deliver services..
+A final transfer will be made at the end of the financial year on closure of the annual accounts of the IJB to reflect in-year budget adjustments agreed.

+- 12.2.2 Resource Transfer The existing resource transfer arrangements will cease upon establishment of the IJB and instead NHS Grampian will include the equivalent sum in its budget allocation to the IJB.
 The Council payment to the IJB will accordingly be reduced to reflect this adjustment. - 12.2.3 Value Added Tax (VAT) the budget allocations made will reflect the respective VAT status and treatments of the Parties.
 In general terms budget allocations by the Council will be made net of tax to reflect its status as a Section 33 body in terms of the Value Added Tax Act 1994 and those made by NHS Grampian will be made gross of tax to reflect its status as a Section 41 body in terms of the Value Added Tax Act 1994.

-12.3 Payments to the IJB - 1st Financial Year
+12.3 Payments to the IJB